mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-09-08-alerting-on-slos.md

 ### Important terminology

 All of these concepts build upon each other, so it's easiest to go through them one by one.
-Once the terminology is in place we'll look how you can alert on them in the [alerting on SLOs](#alerting-on-slos) section.
+Once the terminology is in place we'll look at how you can alert on them in the [alerting on SLOs](#alerting-on-slos) section.

 #### SLIs